 - Measure and pour detergent over your clothing after you've placed it in the washing machine.
 This helps to avoid spills.

-- Remember: When adding laundry detergent, less is always better than too much.
+- Tip: When adding laundry detergent, less is always better than too much.

 - Choose a solid-color ironing board cover, rather than one with a pattern, to provide the greatest contrast with the garment.

 - Mark the fabric settings on the iron to avoid scorching fabrics that require a cool iron.
 See Labeling and Marking for more information.